2009 – 2026 · AI · CIK 1577526 · as of June 5, 2026

 C3.ai Leadership

-Who founded C3.ai, who runs it today, who sits on the board, and how the dual-class Class A / Class B voting structure keeps voting control concentrated with founder Thomas Siebel even after his September 1, 2025 transition out of the CEO seat.
-Sourced from C3.ai's most recent DEF 14A proxy statement filed August 21, 2025, plus the Item 5.02 8-Ks for the CEO transition and the November 2025 board expansion.
+Who founded C3.ai, who runs it today, who sits on the board, and how the dual-class Class A / Class B voting structure keeps voting control concentrated with founder Thomas Siebel.
+After nine months out of the CEO seat — he handed the role to Stephen Ehikian on September 1, 2025 — Siebel resumed the CEO role on May 8, 2026, with Ehikian moving to President.
+Sourced from C3.ai's most recent DEF 14A proxy statement filed August 21, 2025, plus the Item 5.02 8-Ks for the September 2025 CEO transition, the November 2025 board expansion, and the May 8, 2026 8-K returning Siebel to the CEO seat.

-Sibling page: C3.ai Financials — the post-FY events panel surfaces the CEO transition, the February 2026 restructuring, and the April 2026 C3 Code launch as discrete cards.
+Sibling pages: C3.ai Financials · C3.ai Products · C3.ai Customers.
+The financials page's post-FY events panel surfaces the September 2025 CEO transition, the February 2026 restructuring, and the April 2026 C3 Code launch as discrete cards; the products page covers C3 Code itself in detail.
 Roster row: C3.ai on /orgs/.

 Founder

 C3.ai is a single-founder company.
 Thomas M. Siebel founded it as C3 Energy in January 2009, renamed it C3 IoT in 2016 and C3.ai in June 2019, and led it through the December 9, 2020 IPO on the New York Stock Exchange under ticker AI.
-He served as CEO from founding until September 1, 2025; he remains on the board and now holds the Executive Chairman title.
-The founder-CEO continuity from 2009 to 2025 is itself one of the more distinctive things about C3.ai's leadership, ended only by the September 2025 transition.
+He served as CEO from July 2011 until September 1, 2025, transitioned to Executive Chairman during Stephen Ehikian's nine-month tenure, and resumed the CEO role on May 8, 2026 while remaining Chairman of the Board.
+Apart from that single nine-month gap, he has held the chief-executive role for essentially the company's entire history — an unusually durable founder-CEO continuity.

 Founded and ran Siebel Systems, the global CRM software company, before its January 2006 merger with Oracle Corporation.
 Earlier, served in various leadership positions at Oracle from January 1984 to September 1990.
 Holds a B.A. in History, an M.B.A., and an M.S. in Computer Science, each from the University of Illinois at Urbana-Champaign.
 Author of four books, most recently Digital Transformation: Survive and Thrive in an Era of Mass Extinction (RosettaBooks, 2019).
-Currently serves as a member of the College of Engineering boards at the University of Illinois at Urbana-Champaign and the University of California, Berkeley; elected a member of the American Academy of Arts and Sciences in April 2013.
+Currently serves as a member of the College of Engineering boards at the University of Illinois at Urbana-Champaign and the University of California, Berkeley; elected a member of the American Academy of Arts and Sciences in April 2013, and elected to the National Academy of Engineering in January 2026.

 At C3.ai, founded the company as C3 Energy in January 2009 (renamed C3 IoT 2016, C3.ai June 2019).
-Served as Chairman of the Board since founding and as Chief Executive Officer from July 2011 through September 1, 2025.
+Served as Chairman of the Board since founding and as Chief Executive Officer from July 2011 through September 1, 2025; transitioned to Executive Chairman during Ehikian's tenure, then resumed the CEO role on May 8, 2026.
 Holds the Class B common-stock position that, alongside his Class A holdings, gives the directors-and-officers group as a whole approximately 52.3% of voting power under the dual-class structure described below — a concentration largely attributable to Siebel personally.

 Current executive officers